What Can We Do About Net Neutrality?

 VPNs, Peer-to-Peer, and Community Networks Only Go So Far

 Approximately three weeks ago, the FCC voted to rescind the 2015 Open Internet Order with an order called Restoring Internet Freedom [you can read my take, if you want].
 Many people see this as a direct attack on net neutrality.
 It rolls back protections which prevent companies from throttling traffic from edge services like Netflix and charging those companies additional charges to restore the previous level of service to them.
-It also give ISPs the right to This has sent many people searching for way to protect their internet access.
+This has sent many people searching for way to protect their internet access.

 People are now looking at:

 - TOR, I2P, Hyperborea (based on cjdns), or other overlay networks

 - P2P hosting, like Holo

 All of these are actually great options for very specific use cases, but ensuring net neutrality is not one of them.
 All have weaknesses when it comes to maintaining a strong form of net neutrality.
 The biggest problem is ignoring the shape of the networks and how they interact with the internet.
 The only way around this is to build our own community owned ISPs.
 Every other attempt at net neutrality cannot bypass the control now given to Broadband Internet Providers to limit and shape traffic traveling through their networks between our computers and the internet proper.